 Today in Newsday, my friend Erica Marcus wrote their annual Thanksgiving story and I provided the recipes for the article.
 The recipes were developed before the photo shoot and they were revised and refined as we shot the dishes.
 What does that mean?
 It means the recipes work and they are delicious.
 Take a look and check them out.
 You should make as many of them as you can because they are really easy and delicious.

-The first Monday of November is a day I always look forward to, but this hasn’t always been the case.
-The Atlantic bay scallop season begins on that day and over the years it has been a rollercoaster ride of harvests and availability.
-The lives of bay scallops in the Peconic estuary are linked directly with Continue reading Bay Scallop Season is Back→
+Atlantic Bay Scallop Season is Here The first Monday of November is a day I always look forward to, but this hasn’t always been the case.
+The Atlantic bay scallop season in New York state begins on that day and over the years it has…

 Chick-fil-A, the Atlanta-based fast-food chain that specializes in fried chicken sandwiches and nuggets, recently opened in Port Jefferson, NY.
 The chain enjoys a large and dedicated following that loves the reasonably priced offerings on the menu.
 The quality of those offerings is another thing to love.
 There is a vast qualitative difference between what Chick-fil-A puts between the bun and the sandwiches from the mega-chains.